Claude Spanghero

 Claude Spanghero (born 5 June 1948) is a former French rugby union footballer.
+He played at number 8 and as a lock.

-He was a part of the French side which won the Five Nations in 1973.
-He played for France over 22 times and 7 with his Brother Walter Spanghero.
-He played at number 8 and Lock.
-He famously had a very stormy relationship with his brother, Walter, who was also an international rugby player for France.
+He was part of the French side which won the Five Nations in 1973.
+He played for France 22 times, including 7 with his brother Walter Spanghero.
+He famously had a very stormy relationship with his older brother, who was also an international rugby player for France.